Roobotics-FRC/RooSightCLT/README.md

                                          area
  -amin,--min-area <arg>                  takes the min area of the target
                                          area
+ -b,--blur <arg>                         takes the desired blur amount
+                                         from 0 to 1
  -c,--color <arg>                        takes the desired color of the
                                          drawn contours
  -hmax,--max-height <arg>                takes the max height of the